Al Jazeera Journalism Review

 In India, those who document hate crimes and hate speech are more at risk of the regime’s actions than those who commit them

-In recent months, social media giant X (formerly Twitter) has blocked the accounts of several U.S.-based human rights organizations at the behest of the Indian government.
+In recent months, social media giant X (formerly Twitter) has blocked the accounts of several U.S.-based human rights organisations at the behest of the Indian government.
 Among these are Hindutva Watch, India Hate Lab, the Indian American Muslim Council, and Hindus for Human Rights.
-These organizations have been pivotal in documenting and exposing anti-Muslim hate crimes and hate speech by Hindu nationalists in India.
+These organisations have been pivotal in documenting and exposing anti-Muslim hate crimes and hate speech by Hindu nationalists in India.

 Journalists Denied Access to Critical Information